What To Do With Leftover Turkey or Chicken? Easy Snack and Supper Recipes With Leftovers

 Easy Leftover Recipes:

-- Buy a ready made pizza base (or a few) or better still make your own.
-The pizza oven opposite is a fab favourite with 82% giving 5 stars, including me.
+- Buy a ready made pizza base or better still make your own.
 Liberally brush with BBQ sauce.
-Top with chopped turkey and sprinkle with sweet corn and spring onions.
+Top with chopped turkey and thinly sliced red pepper and diced spring onions.
 Grate over a little cheese (any hard cheese in the fridge).
 Bake according to the base instructions.
-This also works with ready made puff pastry.
+This also works with ready made puff pastry as tartlet.

 Turkey Potato Cakes:

 - Dice your turkey meat.
-Finely chop an onion and a red pepper.
+Finely chop an onion and a aa some sweetcorn.
 Mix together with mash potato (made from 3/4 medium potatoes) and a beaten egg.
 Season and mould into cake shapes.
 Lightly flour the cakes.
 Heat some oil in a non stick pan and fry your cakes for 2/3 minutes on each side.
 The cakes should be an even golden colour.
 Gorgeous.
 Serve with a dollop of mayo or cranberry chutney.

 Turkey Caesar Salad: